A Career as a Physical Therapist Assistant

 General Program Information

-The Physical Therapist Assistant Program at Broward College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org This includes the expansion site at Edison State College.
+The Physical Therapist Assistant Program at Broward College is accredited by the Commission on Accreditation in Physical Therapy Education.
+This includes the expansion site at Florida SouthWestern State College.

 The Program begins each May.
 General education courses are focused on during the Summer semester.
 If a student has completed all of the required general education courses, the actual PTA courses begin in August.

-In addition, all students accepted into the Program will enroll in the online PTA Student Success Seminar during the Summer semester, before the start of the PTA courses.
+In addition, all students accepted into the Program will enroll in and complete the online PTA Student Success Seminar prior to the first Summer semester.

-The Physical Therapist Assistant Program is delivered to students at Broward College (BC) and Edison State College (ESC) via distance learning technology.
+The Physical Therapist Assistant Program is delivered to students at Broward College's North Campus in Coconut Creek and Florida SouthWestern State College's Lee (Thomas Edison) Campus in Ft.
+Myers via distance learning technology.
 Lectures are broadcast in real time so that all sites participate in lecture classes together.
 The classrooms are equipped with TV monitors, video cameras, and microphones so that students and instructors can communicate similar to a webcam where interactions are instantaneous.
 E-Learning web sites are utilized for all courses to provide course materials, complete assignments, and extend discussions on content.
 The program also incorporates several fully online courses.
 The individual sites manage lab sessions with instructors physically present at both locations.

 You will be awarded an Associate of Science degree in Physical Therapist Assisting.